coq-community/coqoban/README.md

 ```

 There are more levels on [this website](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm).
-You can download them and transform them into additional `Coqoban_levels`.v-like files using the Haskell program [ksoq2coqsok.hs](ksoq2coqsok.hs).
+You can download them and transform them into additional `Coqoban_levels`.v-like files using the Haskell program [ksoq2coqsok.hs](src/ksoq2coqsok.hs).
 And obviously you can define your own new levels.
 Beware that Coq's lexer requires spaces after `X` and `O`!
-See [Coqoban\_engine.v](Coqoban_engine.v) for more details on parsing/printing.
+See [Coqoban\_engine.v](theories/Coqoban_engine.v) for more details on parsing/printing.

-To play, say, e.g.:
+To play, say, e.g.,

 ```coq
 Coq < Goal (solvable Level_274).